• Skip to main content

 What is the advantage of sleeping in this position?

-Individuals with degenerative disc illness may benefit most from sleeping in this position with a cushion and on your stomach.
+Individuals with degenerative disc illness may benefit most from sleeping in this position with a cushion and on their stomach.
 It can release any stress set on the space between your discs.

 4. Rest on your back with a pillow or pad under your knees: